-Six gap creating cuts to create and exploit enlarged gap space for dribble penetration: 45°, Wave, Through, Fan, Euro, Basket.
+Six types of gap creating cuts to open up and exploit enlarged spaces for dribble penetration: 45°, Wave, Through, Fan, Euro, Basket.

 If there is one offensive concept worth the risk of “taking too far” it would be the creation of space.
 With the proliferation of pack line style defenses at the lower levels, maintaining and creating space is vital in allowing for penetration.